From Device to Dynamics: An Iterative Architectural Framework for High-Performance Single-Photon Detection at Room Temperature: Introduction

-\qquad With respect to DCR, a particularly stringent constraint arises in quantum communication, notably in quantum key distribution (QKD).
-The security of practical QKD protocols relies on maintaining the quantum bit error rate (QBER) below protocol-dependent thresholds that are significantly lower than 50\%~\cite{BB1984Quantum,LY2018Overcoming,WH2019Beating,ZZ2022Mode}.
+Regarding DCR, a particularly stringent constraint arises in quantum communication, notably quantum key distribution (QKD).
+The security of practical QKD protocols relies on maintaining the quantum bit error rate (QBER) below protocol-dependent thresholds that are usually lower than 11\%~\cite{BB1984Quantum,GL2004Security,LY2018Overcoming,WH2019Beating,ZZ2022Mode}.
 However, optical communication channels inevitably induce exponential photon attenuation with distance~\cite{KY1986Transmission,NK2002Ultra,HH2013Record,TS2017Lowest}.
-When the effective signal rate, determined by channel transmission for a given DE, approaches the DCR floor of the SPDs, detection events become dominated by dark counts, which contribute a 50\% error rate, causing the QBER to rise precipitously.
+When the effective signal rate, determined by exponentially decay channel transmission for a given DE, approaches the DCR floor of the SPDs, detection events become dominated by dark counts that contribute a 50\% error rate, causing the QBER to rise precipitously.
 Consequently, the achievable secure distance of QKD systems is ultimately bounded by the DCR of the employed SPDs~\cite{GL2004Security,S2023Solve,S2025Elimiating}.

-\qquad Motivated by these critical demands, the development of high-performance SPDs has remained a primary research focus.
-While conventional semiconductor-based SPDs offer the advantage of non-cryonic operation, they typically suffer from an intrinsic trade-off between limited DE and relatively high DCR.
-For instance, a frequency upconversion SPD demonstrated in 2004 operated at 300~K with a DE of approximately 59\% and a DCR of $10^{-2}$~\cite{AW2004Efficient}, while an InGaAs/InP SPD reported in 2017 operated at 223~K achieved a DE of about 27.5\% with a DCR of $10^{-6}$~\cite{JL20171.25}.
-Such specifications often fall short of the requirements for advanced quantum protocols, which frequently demand DE exceeding 90\% and DCR below $10^{-7}$.
+Motivated by these critical demands, the development of high-performance SPDs has remained a primary research focus.
+While conventional semiconductor-based SPDs offer the advantage of non-cryogenic operation, they typically suffer from intrinsic limits on relatively low DE and high DCR.
+For instance, a frequency upconversion SPD reported in 2004 operates at 300~K with a DE of approximately 59\% and a DCR of $10^{-2}$~\cite{AW2004Efficient}, while an InGaAs/InP SPD reported in 2017 operates at 223~K achieved a DE of about 27.5\% with a DCR of $10^{-6}$~\cite{JL20171.25}.
+Such specifications often fall short of advanced quantum task requirements, which frequently demand DE exceeding 90\% and DCR below $10^{-7}$.